iotaledger/iota.py/docs/tutorials.rst

 Discussion
 ~~~~~~~~~~
 .. literalinclude:: ../examples/tutorials/06_store_encrypted.py
-   :lines: 1-15
+   :lines: 1-18
    :lineno-start: 1

-The first odd thing we notice among the imports is
-:py:class:`~iota.crypto.addresses.AddressGenerator`.
-It is a PyOTA specific
-utility that generates addresses given your seed.

-We will use the ``encrypt`` method to enchiper the data, and ``b64encode`` for
+We will use the ``encrypt`` method to encipher the data, and ``b64encode`` for
 representing it as ASCII characters. ``getpass`` will prompt the user for a
 password, and the ``json`` library is used for JSON formatting.

+We will need an address to upload the data, therefore we need to supply the
+seed to the ``Iota`` API instance.
+The address will be generated from this
+seed.

 .. literalinclude:: ../examples/tutorials/06_store_encrypted.py
-   :lines: 17-23
+   :lines: 20-26
-   :lineno-start: 17
+   :lineno-start: 20

 The data to be stored is considered confidential information, therefore we
 can't just put it on the Tangle as plaintext so everyone can read it.
 Think of